stevan/Jackalope/README.md

 ## Core Concepts

 Jackalope is built of a couple of different parts.
-The first part is the schema language, which describes the messages to be sent and recieved.
+The first part is the schema language, which describes the messages to be sent and received.
 The second part is the hypermedia controls, which are themselves described in the schema language.
 And the last part is the REST style web services which is found in Jackalope::REST.